tialaramex/misfortunate/README.md

 `std::iter::ExactSizeIterator` is implemented in Comte

-`std::clone::Clone` is implemented in Multiplicity
+`std::clone::Clone` is implemented in Multiplicity and Lapse

 `std::iter::Extend` is implemented in BlackHole